536th Tactical Airlift Squadron

 The 536th Tactical Airlift Squadron is an inactive squadron of the United States Air Force.
-The unit was last active at Cam Ranh Air Base Viet Nam, where it was inactivated on 15 October 1971.
+The unit was last active at Cam Ranh Bay Air Base Viet Nam, where it was inactivated on 15 October 1971.

 The squadron was first established during World War II as the 536th Fighter Squadron.
 It served as a Replacement Training Unit for Republic P-47 Thunderbolt pilots until it was disbanded in a major reorganization of the Army Air Forces in 1944 designed to streamline training organizations.

 In 1952, the squadron was redesignated as the 536th Troop Carrier Squadron, and activated at Atterbury Air Force Base to replace elements of the 923d Reserve Training Wing.
 The following year the squadron was inactivated and replaced at Atterbury by the 72d Troop Carrier Squadron.

 The unit was activated again in Viet Nam as a C-7 Caribou squadron assigned to the 483d Tactical Airlift Wing; the squadron was awarded three Presidential Unit Citations for its actions during the Viet Nam War.